Abstract independence relations in neostability theory: Independence Theorem

 Now, observe that $\ind$-Kim-independence satisfies strong finite character, existence, and monotonicity by \thref{mon-and-strong-fin-char-are-preserved}, symmetry by \thref{symmetry-characterisation}, and the independence theorem over models by the previous paragraph.
-Hence, together with GUWP w.r.t $\ind$, \cite[Theorem 6.11]{kaplan2021transitivity} implies that $T$ is $\NSOP_1$ and $\ind$-Kim-independence and $\kind$ coincide. \end{proof}
+Hence, together with GUWP w.r.t $\ind$, \cite[Theorem 6.11]{kaplan2021transitivity} implies that $T$ is $\NSOP_1$ and $\ind$-Kim-independence and $\kind$ coincide. \end{proof} With this proposition, we can also devise a new criterion for a certain subclass of $\NSOP_1$ theories that does not explicitly invoke any witnessing properties.
+For this, we need a few intermediate lemmas that use weak transitivity. \begin{lemma} Let $\ind$ be an independence relation satisfying full existence, monotonicity, and weak transitivity.
+If $\phi(x,b)$ $\ind$-Kim-divides over $M$, then it $\ind^{\textnormal{opp}}$-Kim-divides over $M$.